anurag2506/traffic_sign_detetction-ivdc-/README.md

 <h3>
   My Model Architecture:<br>
   <p>
     1. 2 convolutional layers followed by a max pooling layer with filter size=60<br>
   2. 2 convolutional layers followed by a max pooling layer with filter size=30<br>
   3. Then i have added a flatten layer followed by a dense layer with 500 filters<br>
-  4. I have used adam optimizer with leanring rate=0.001 and categorical cross_entropy as my loss
+  4. I have used adam optimizer with leanring rate=0.001 and categorical cross_entropy as my loss function
   </p>
 </h3>
 <p>